 has a significantly greater difficulty in learning than the majority of others of the same age

 has a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools

 SEND Code of Practice 0-25 Years (DfE/DoH 2015)

 Teachers are responsible for the progress that all children make in their class.
 All members of staff contribute to identifying SEND and supporting those with SEND.
 The Special Educational Needs and Difficulties Coordinator (SENDCo), Mrs Heather Wright, has the responsibility of the day to day coordination and management of SEND.
 The SENDCo assists class teachers and parents in developing inclusive practice, designing further adaptations and accessing specialist resources if they are needed.
-The school also has a Link Governor, Mr Ian Buller, who has responsibility for SEND.

 Early identification of SEND needs is crucial.
 Parents know their children best so as a school we have regular meetings with parents and rely on information provided to us to identify if a child has SEND.
 In our school, we believe that inclusive teaching is the first step in responding to any possible educational needs and difficulties and we regularly monitor teaching to make sure that practice is inclusive.
 The SENDCo, as part of the Senior Leadership Team (SLT), meets with the Head Teacher and each class teacher on a termly basis to review learning progress data for all children in the class (Class Review).
 During these reviews the possibility of a child having SEND is discussed and further checks are carried out, for example, detailed lesson observations by the SENDCo and a review of interventions.
 We will also consider whether a further, more specialist, external assessment for SEND is necessary.